Diagnosing & self-care for ME/CFS

 Diagnosing myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) can be difficult because the symptoms of ME/CFS are similar to several other medical conditions, which need to be ruled out first.
 There are no specific tests available to diagnose ME/CFS yet.

 Your doctor will ask you about your symptoms and how they affect your life, including work or school.
-They may ask you to keep an activity journal to identify any patterns between your activity and symptoms.
+They may ask you to keep an activity diary to identify any patterns between your activity and symptoms.

 For your doctor to diagnose you with ME/CFS, you need to have the following key symptoms: